Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: 2 =0.5ex Optimal Dynamic Ancillary Services Provision

 where $r_{\dot{\mathrm{f}}}, r_\mathrm{f}, r_\mathrm{v}$ are non-negative scalars trading off the relative deviations.
 If desired, further quantities of the closed-loop interconnection can be added to the performance output $z_\mathrm{p}$, e.g., the control efforts $\Delta p$ and $\Delta q$.
 Since the latter, however, are already implicitly limited by the structural constraints on the parameter $\alpha$, we refrain from including them into $z_\mathrm{p}$.

 There exist different system norms (e.g., $\mathcal{H}_2$ or $\mathcal{H}_\infty$) which provide a measure of the magnitude of the closed-loop system output $z_\mathrm{p}$ in response to the disturbance input $w$.
 In this work, we quantify the closed-loop system performance in terms of the $\mathcal{H}_2$ norm, which results in a computationally tractable and well-understood design problem, even for complex and large systems.
 Moreover, the $\mathcal{H}_2$ norm is generally considered a suitable proxy for typical power system specifications \cite{gross2017increasing,poolla2019placement,sanchez2019optimal,ademola2018optimal}.
-In particular, given that the $\mathcal{H}_2$ norm measures the energy of the system response to impulse disturbance inputs, we can replicate the closed-loop power system response to classical step disturbances, e.g., a sudden load increase or a generation drop, by considering the integral\footnote{Notice that we consider an \textit{approximate} integral of the performance output $z_\mathrm{p}=T_\mathrm{cl}(s,\alpha)w$ as $\Tilde{z}_\mathrm{p}=\Tilde{T}_\mathrm{cl}(s,\alpha)w = \tfrac{1}{s+\epsilon}T_\mathrm{cl}(s,\alpha)w$, where $\epsilon$ denotes a small approximation factor of an ideal integrator, to ensure that the stability of $\Tilde{T}_\mathrm{cl}(s,\alpha)$ and the $\mathcal{H}_2$ norm are well-defined \cite{zhou1996robust}.} of the performance output in \cref{eq:performance_output} as $\Tilde{z}_\mathrm{p}\approx\textstyle\int z_\mathrm{p}$ which, in the $\mathcal{H}_2$ norm, now reflects the system energy imbalance for \textit{step-like} disturbances.
+In particular, given that the $\mathcal{H}_2$ norm measures the energy of the system response to impulse disturbance inputs, we can replicate the closed-loop power system response to classical step disturbances, e.g., a sudden load increase or a generation drop, by considering the integral\footnote{We \textit{approximate} the integral of $z_\mathrm{p}=T_\mathrm{cl}(s,\alpha)w$ as $\Tilde{z}_\mathrm{p}=\Tilde{T}_\mathrm{cl}(s,\alpha)w = \tfrac{1}{s+\epsilon}T_\mathrm{cl}(s,\alpha)w$, where $\epsilon$ is a small approximation factor of an ideal integrator, to ensure stability of $\Tilde{T}_\mathrm{cl}(s,\alpha)$ and the $\mathcal{H}_2$ norm to be well-defined \cite{zhou1996robust}.} of the performance output in \cref{eq:performance_output} as $\Tilde{z}_\mathrm{p}\approx\textstyle\int z_\mathrm{p}$ which, in the $\mathcal{H}_2$ norm, now reflects the system energy imbalance for \textit{step-like} disturbances.
 Consequently, we define the cost function as